 Let’s talk about the risks of an employee exit from corporate Google Workspace.
-A survey conducted by Intermedia found that 89% of ex-employees retained access to corporate apps containing sensitive information, including secure workspace login to Google Workspace after they leave the company.
-What is even more disturbing, 49% of them admitted to logging into a corporate account after their employment contract ended.
+47% of former employees still had access to important company apps, such as Google Workspace, even after leaving the company.
+What is even more disturbing is that 56.2% of them admitted to logging into a corporate account after their employment contract ended.

 The consequences of such data security violations can be (and usually are) disastrous: data leaks, breaches, and deletions.
-Moreover, sometimes companies stay unaware of this for long periods of time, which in the best-case scenario, results in losing a bunch of money and, at worst, can leave your company with lawsuits and a stained reputation.
+Sometimes, companies don’t realize this for a long time.
+This can lead to losing money or even facing lawsuits and a damaged reputation.

-This article will guide you step-by-step to secure employee exit and provide you with some prompts on this way!
+This article will guide Google Workspace Admins step-by-step to secure employee exit and provide them with some prompts on this way!

 Step 1.
 Disable access to Google Workspace user account

-If the employee leaves suddenly, the first course of action you should take is disabling access to his or her Google Workspace account (or Google Workspace Account).
-It will prevent the user from sharing files outside the company or sending emails from a company Google Workspace (G Suite) domain but will preserve the data for archiving or transferring to another account later.
+If an employee leaves abruptly, the first thing to do is to disable their access to their Google Workspace account.
+Users then are prevented from sharing files or sending emails from a company Google Workspace (G Suite) domain.
+However, the data is retained for archiving purposes or can be transferred to another account at a later time.

-You can suspend a user in Google apps using the Google Workspace admin secure workspace login, but it would be better to log in as a user with their credentials to have full access to the user’s data in all Apps.
-It is particularly important if the employee has access to company apps such as Google Analytics and Adwords or social media accounts such as Facebook and Twitter.
+To suspend a user in Google apps, use the Google Workspace admin secure workspace login.
+However, it’s best to log in as the user themselves to have complete access to their data in all Apps.
+It is particularly important if the employee has access to company apps.
+These could be Google Analytics, Adwords, or social media accounts such as Facebook and Twitter.

-- Clear all applications-specific passwords that the user created and disable access to the user’s Google Account for authorized services (if he provided it).
+3. Remove all passwords for specific applications and block access to the user’s Google Account for authorized services (if provided).

-Then come down to Applications specific passwords, where you’ll see the list of applications you can reset passwords for.
+In the Security tab of the User’s page, scroll down to Applications-specific passwords.
+Here you’ll see the list of applications you can reset passwords for.
 Just press Reset near each one of them.
-Just below, you’ll see Authorized access.
+Just below, you’ll see Authorized Access.
 Press Revoke.

-- Delete access to the account and company applications from all connected devices including mobile phones.
-To do that, go to the end of the page and near the Mobile management section, you’ll see all the devices connected to this account.
+4. Delete access to the account and company applications from all connected devices including mobile phones.
+To do this, return to the User details tab, scroll to the bottom of the page, and find the Managed devices section.
+There, you’ll see all the devices linked to this account.
 Click Wipe this device or Wipe this account.

 Step 2.
 Backup employee’s data